Skip to Main Content

 Recertify annually to stay on track for forgiveness

 IDR plans must be recertified annually.
-You can provide consent for automatic recertification if you have at least one federal student loan that's not in default and you have no active FFEL program loans.
+You can provide consent for automatic recertification if you have at least one federal student loan that's not in default and no active FFEL program loans.
 If you don't sign up for automatic recertification, you'll need to recertify manually by submitting another IDR application.
 Your loan servicer should notify you at least three months before the recertification deadline.

 Once you've made your final qualifying payment, any remaining balance on your student loans is eligible for forgiveness.